msysbio/microbetag/index.md

 ## How to use

-microbetag is available as a [Cytoscape App]() [Cytoscape](https://cytoscape.org) is a well-established, widely used software for network data Integration, analysis, and visualization.
+[Cytoscape](https://cytoscape.org) is a well-established, widely used software for network data integration, analysis, and visualization.
-All you need to do is to [download and install Cytoscape](https://cytoscape.org/download.html) and then visit the [Cytoscape Appstore](https://apps.cytoscape.org) and search for microbetag.
+`microbetag` is available as a [Cytoscape App](https://apps.cytoscape.org/apps/mgg); we call the CytoscapeApp MGG.
+To use it you need to first make sure you have Cytoscape installed on your machine; if not you can do this from the [Cytoscape Install page](https://cytoscape.org/download.html)
+Then, **after lunching Cytoscape**, you may visit the [Cytoscape Appstore](https://apps.cytoscape.org/apps/mgg) and install MGG by pressing the `Install` button.

-Otherwise, you may click `Apps > App manager..` after lunching Cytoscape, then search for "microbetag" in the pop-up box and click  "Install".
+Alternatively, you may click `Apps > App manager..` after lunching Cytoscape, then search for "microbetag" in the pop-up box and click  "Install".

-Once microbetag is installed, you are ready to lunch it using an OTUs/ASVs (amplicon data) or bins/MAGs (shotgun data) abundance tabl as input.
+Once MGG is installed, you are ready to use `microbetag` either on the fly, by providing an OTUs/ASVs (amplicon data) and optionally a network, if you already have one, or locally, if you want to apply the annotations on your own bins/MAGs.
+In the last case, you will also have to install [Docker](https://www.docker.com) or [Singularity](https://sylabs.io) and pull the `microbetag` image that allows you to do so (see [Tutorials](docs/tutorials/tutorials.md) for more).

 {: .important-title }
 > HOW TO USE AND INTERPRET MICROBETAG's FINDINGS